Undergraduate Research Opportunities

 - A rising junior or senior student interested in undertaking independent scholarship in any field related to their college studies is welcome to apply for a Steen Fellowship.
 Project proposals should be student-initiated, developed with the guidance of faculty, but the project should not require faculty supervision.

-- Projects should be designed and carried out by the applicant in an 8 to 10 week period during the summer and should culminate in some sort of public report, presentation, performance or display.
+- Projects should be designed and carried out by the applicant in an 8-10 week period during the summer and should culminate in some sort of public report, presentation, performance or display.

 - A faculty committee reviews the proposals and recommends awards based on quality, feasibility and originality of the proposal.
 Successful proposals must fit the applicant’s background, qualifications, and goals.